|

 Light: Full sunlight to low light

-Humidity: Average room humidity
+Humidity: Average room (around 40% relative humidity)

 Soil: Any good potting mix.